stevleibelt/incubator/component/php/apache_server_status/README.md

 * provides simple access to process information (deals with strings)
 * provides detailed access to all information (building a lot of objects)

+# Why?

+Let me give you an scenario I got on my desk and had to solve it.

+## Given

+As a maintainer of an infrastructure with multiple apache HTTP servers, I need to know if a given process (identified by its pid, a infrastructure wide unique identifier and its uri) is still running or not.

 # Current Status

 * scribbling code in tryout.php